-The only thing this kit lacks is a heater (as with most aquarium kits).
+The only thing this aquarium kit lacks is a heater (as with most aquarium kits).

 A con I would like to mention is that when you get your heater, you’d need to slightly modify the lid for the heater’s cord.

-- More vertical space that allows for bettas to explore and keep them busy
+- More horizontal space that allows for bettas to explore, keeping them busy

-- Great LEDs for most low-light live plants
+- Great LED lights for most low-demand live plants

 - The filter is functional, silent and not ugly looking